mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Becker, Suzanna, and Geoffrey E. Hinton.
 "Self-organizing neural network that discovers surfaces in random-dot stereograms."
 Nature 355, no. 6356 (1992): 161-163.

 1. Oh Song, Hyun, Yu Xiang, Stefanie Jegelka, and Silvio Savarese.
 "Deep metric learning via lifted structured feature embedding."
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pp. 4004-4012.
 2016.
+  - Proposes a different loss function (Equation-3)
+    - Non-smooth and requires special data mining
+    - Solution: This paper: optimize upper bound of eq3, instead of mining use stochastic approach!!
+    - This paper: all pairwise combination in a batch!!
+O(m<sup>2</sup>)
+      - uses mini batch
+      - Not-random batch formation: Importance Sampling
+      - Hard-negative mining
+      - Gradient finding in the algorithm-1, mathematical analysis
+  - Discusses one of the fundamental issues with contrastive loss and triplet loss!
+    - different batches puts same class in different position
+  - Experiment: Amazon Object dataset- multiview .

 1. G. W. Taylor, I. Spiro, C. Bregler, and R. Fergus, ‘‘Learning invariance through imitation,’’ in Proc.
 CVPR, Jun.
 2011, pp. 2729–2736, doi:10.1109/CVPR.2011.5995538